Blood Relatives (2022 film): Release

-Blood Relatives was released in the United States on September 23, 2022, at Fantastic Fest.
+Blood Relatives was screened in the United States on September 23, 2022, at Fantastic Fest.
 It is distributed by Shudder.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 Bobby LePire, writing for Film Threat, gave the film a highly positive review, praising its "whipsmart" screenplay and calling it "a blast from start to finish".
 Matt Donato of IGN gave the film a mostly positive review, saying that, while "underwhelming at times", it "makes the most of its strengths."
 Leigh Monson of The A.V.
 Club comments that "Segan manages to tell a compelling story about two people finding family in a vacuum, employing comedic jolts to maintain intrigue even when the importance of the plot becomes secondary."